Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 This is a blood test to measure the levels of protein in your body.
 Your liver makes most of the proteins that are found in your blood.
 Albumin is one major type of protein.
-Albumin carries many other substances around your system, including medications and products your body makes.
+Albumin carries many other substances around your system, including medicines and products your body makes.
 Another kind of protein called globulin has other functions in your body.

 Nausea and vomiting